 This blog is threatening to become a nightmare of lists, but here goes: my top ten Agatha Christie novels.
 Now, this is not going to be that a list of that vague and nebulous term “the best,” with a thousand different judgments on what “the best” means, but just my personal, subjective favorites.
 I tend to like detective-stories that combine the orthodox detective puzzle (clues, alibis, false solutions) with adroit characterizations and skilled writing.
 Of course, there are exceptions (as with everything); if the puzzle is particularly, overwhelmingly ingenious and the characterization flat, I may give it a pass (not if it’s boring, though–that is the one cardinal sin, to paraphrase Carr); if the characters are particularly good and the puzzle lacking (e.g., the Nero Wolfe books, or Christie’s The Hollow), I may also give it a pass (although The Hollow does not make this list).
 I will admit that this list is disproportionately tilted in favor of the Poirots; I find Christie’s books about him to be, on the whole, better than the Marples.
 I also enjoy a number of AC’s non-series books, and you’ll see several of those on here as well.

 10. The A.B.C.
-Murders (1936): marvelous, one of her smartest jobs, with an excellent manhunt for a mad (or apparently mad) murderer.
+Murders (1936): marvellous, one of her smartest jobs, with an excellent manhunt for a mad (or apparently mad) murderer.
 The identity of said murderer is breathtakingly brilliant, with incredible misdirection.
 If Hastings, in one of his last appearances, if more than a bit annoying in his thickheadedness, the Alexander Bonaparte Cust parts more than make up for it.
 The clues, let me say, are first-class.
 A classic.

-8. Murder is Easy (1939): though little-known, this is a masterful tale of witchcraft in a small town, sort of St. Mary Mead turned on its head, with detection by ex-policeman Luke Fitzwilliam, Supt.
+8. Murder is Easy (1939): though little-known, this is a masterly tale of witchcraft in a small town, sort of St. Mary Mead turned on its head, with detection by ex-policeman Luke Fitzwilliam, Supt.
 Battle, and a number of amateurs.
 The characters are excellent and the detection delightful; the book becomes genuinely unnerving at the end, akin to Carr; and the identity of the murderer is one of Christie’s best surprises.
 Unfortunately, what keeps this book from the top 5 is the lack of clues; there is no single clue that will allow the reader to deduce the villain; but said reader may be having too much fun to complain.

 7. A Murder is Announced (1950): my only Marple on the list, but it’s probably the best of the Marples, with an excellent plot, a fast-moving story, and good characterization.
 The murderer announces his crime in the local paper, leading to an excellent why problem; indeed, the revelation of the motive may be even more ingenious than the revelation of the murderer.
 One of Christie’s best.

 6. Endless Night (1967): a shocker, to such an extent that the reader may actually be angry upon finishing the book.
 It is without a doubt the darkest and most sinister book she ever wrote, prefiguring, in fact, some of Ruth Rendell.
 The characterization is superb, and the plot (borrowing in part from her Marple short “The Case of the Caretaker”) pulls the rug out from under the reader’s feet and leaves him reeling.
 Brilliant.
-As Nick Fuller realized, note similarities to Death on the Nile.
+As Nick Fuller pointed out, note similarities to Death on the Nile.

 5. Five Little Pigs (1943): the first and best of the “murder-in-retrospect” theme, one of Christie’s favorite plots.
 Along with The Hollow (1946), this book has Christie’s greatest characterization, but the detective story is not forgotten: the cluing is ingenious, and the identity of the murderer is a brilliant shock.
 A deep, fascinating book, which should be required reading for all of AC’s detractors.